New event promotes research culture among early career researchers

 Alongside these talks, there’s a Q&A session with Dr Kate Gleeson, Director of Surrey’s Doctoral College, who’ll be giving a presentation on Thriving in Your Career with Employability Consultant Emma Francis.

-A full list of speakers at the event is available here.
+Take a look at the full list of speakers at the event.

 Learn more and reserve your place at Research Culture Week.